Better-Planet-Laboratory/climatejusticelabels/README.md

 ## Running the analysis

-Download the repo,  and run the following `mortalitycostofcarboncalculations.R`.
-A demonstration example is given at the end of the script for calculating the impact of a transatlantic flight.
+Download the repo,  and run the following `mortalitycostofcarboncalculations.R`, which includes a demonstration for calculating the impact of a transatlantic flight.

 ## Input Data
 For data on population up to 2100, we used the [UNDP predictions](https://population.un.org/wpp/) of population, life expectancy at birth and median age globally and by country/region.